mori-b/aioconnectors/README.md

     }

 -**alternate\_client\_default\_cert** is false by default : if true it lets the client try to connect alternatively with the default certificate, in case of failure with the private certificate.
 This can save the hassle of having to delete manually your client certificate when the certificate was already deleted on server side.
+This affects also the token authentication : the client will try to connect alternatively by requesting a new token if its token fails.
 -**blacklisted\_clients\_id|ip|subnet** : a list of blacklisted clients (regex for blacklisted\_clients\_id), can be updated on the fly with the api functions add|remove\_blacklist\_client or in the cli.
 -**certificates\_directory\_path** is where your certificates are located, if use\_ssl is True.
 This is the <optional\_directory\_path> where you generated your certificates by calling "python3 -m aioconnectors create\_certificates <optional\_directory\_path>".
 -**client\_name** is used on client side.
 It is the name that will be associated with this client on server side.
 Auto generated if not supplied in ConnectorManager.
 Mandatory in ConnectorAPI.
 It should match the regex \^\[0\-9a\-zA\-Z\-\_\:\]\+$